 Learn How To Make Vanilla Extract at home using just two ingredients: vanilla beans and vodka!
 This cost-saving DIY method will last you a lifetime and can be used whenever a recipe calls for vanilla extract.

-Real vanilla extract is a crucial, yet expensive ingredient.
-The high price point, unfortunately, can result in some home bakers settling for the inexpensive and less superior alternative, imitation vanilla extract.
+Pure vanilla extract is a crucial, yet expensive ingredient.
+The high price point of store-bought vanilla extract, unfortunately, can result in some home bakers settling for the inexpensive and less superior alternative, imitation vanilla extract.

 If we want our desserts to taste their best, then we have to use high quality ingredients.
 That’s why I strongly recommend learning How to Make Vanilla Extract at home.
 While the initial cost of the two ingredients is a little high, your homemade vanilla extract will last you a lifetime, ultimately saving you money for years to come.

-There are so many benefits to making vanilla extract at home:
+There are so many benefits to making your own vanilla extract at home:

 - You won’t have to ever waste a valuable vanilla bean ever again.